brewster1134/bumper/README.md

 ###### Protect Your Frontend

 ---
-**Bumper** provides a platform for managing your front end library, with a live demo and command line interface, that can both document, build, test, and release your libraries
+**Bumper** provides a framework for managing your front end library, with a live demo and command line interface, that can both document, build, test, and release your libraries
 ### Features
 * Build production-ready assets with all, or select libraries
-* Release semantic versions of all or individual libraries
+* Release semantic versions of all, or select libraries

 ##### Demo
-* Run a single library, or any combination of libraries to see how they interact
+* Run a single library, or any combination of libraries to see how they operate together
 * Interactively change settings on-the-fly
 * Display api documentation for developers
 * Display style-guide details for designers